ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 # Seq.ints 0 |> map (fun x -> x * x) |> Seq.take 10 |> List.of_seq;;
 - : int list = [0; 1; 4; 9; 16; 25; 36; 49; 64; 81]
 ```
+The function `Seq.uncons` returns the head and tail of a sequence if it is not empty or `None` otherwise.

 Using this function:
 ```ocaml